 - Is there call-free time?

-Such guidance is required to align everyone with understanding of what, how, and when to communicate.
-Setting clear processes for organizing calls and group meetings, discussing project-related, and company-organization topics.
+Such guidance is required to align everyone with understanding what, how, and when to communicate, setting clear processes for organizing calls and group meetings, discussing project-related and company-organization topics.

 You also want to keep in mind that leisure communication between your development, testing, or designers be better kept in some workspace as well.
-This will help organize important information in one place, so that it can be dragged later if needed.
+This will help organize important information in one place, so that it can be hauled out later if needed.

 The outcome: clearly documented communication formats between the team members, management, and stakeholders.
 The guidance should answer the questions of what apps to use, for which purposes, and if there is a schedule for some meetings.

 Step 4: Providing access to corporate resources